GabrieleMaurina/sudoku-sat/README.md

 ## Build

 This solver uses [Cryptominisat5](https://github.com/msoos/cryptominisat "Cryptominisat repository Github.").
 In order to build Sudoku Sat you need to install Cryptominisat5 first.

-Once the dependecy is dealt with, clone this repo and build the binaries with:
+Once this dependecy is dealt with, clone this repo and build the binaries with:

 ```bash
 git clone https://github.com/GabrieleMaurina/sudoku-sat.git